 8. Will the new entity continue to operate this business?
-9. Will you continue to pay wages after the change to your business occurs?
-10. .
+Yes No If No, Explain: С 9.
+Will you continue to pay wages after the change to your business occurs?
+Yes No If "Yes", please provide reason: 10.
 Will you continue to operate a business under this legal entity?
-11. .
-Will you be starting a new business under this legal entity? С 12.
-Nature of Business: Start Date: Date First Wages to be Paid: Will direction and control of the business remain the same?
-Be advised that the sellar of a busines is required to disclose its experience rating to a potential buyer upon request, in accordance with §1325(b)(1).
-OR LEASED BUSINESS ONLY Did the title to any assets go to the lessee?
-Yes No If, "Yes", please provide information on the assets: - 14. - .
-Please describe in detail the nature of the leased business: - 15.
+Yes No 11.
+Will you be starting a new business under this legal entity?
+Yes No Nature of Business: Be advised that the sellar of a busines is required to disclose its experience rating to a potential buyer upon request, in accordance with §1325(b)(1).
+FOR LEASED BUSINESS ONLY 13.
+Did the title to any assets go to the lessee?
+Yes No If, "Yes", please provide information on the assets: 14.
+Please describe in detail the nature of the leased business: 15.
 I understand that as the seller of a business, I am required to disclose the Unemployment Insurance tax expereince rating to a potential buyer upon request, in accordajnce with §1325(b).
-I have read and understand the proceededing statement.
-D 16 .
-Please describe any other changes not specified above: ע - I CERTIFY THE ABOVE IS TRUE AND CORRECT TO THE BEST OF MY KNOWLEDGE. Ε Co ntact Name: Fax: Fax: Sig nature: Title: Date:
+D I have read and understand the proceededing statement.
+16. Please describe any other changes not specified above: I CERTIFY THE ABOVE IS TRUE AND CORRECT TO THE BEST OF MY KNOWLEDGE. Е Contact Name: Fax: Fax: Signature: Date: